danielpuglisi/seiten/README.md

 # Seiten

-Seiten provides your Rails application with a static navigation structure for your static pages.
+Seiten gives your Rails application a static navigation structure for your static and dynamic pages.

 ## Installation